rtzam/gcody/README.md

 # writes the GCODE command to use relative coordinates
 # this changes how position is recorded internally and will be displayed differently
 # when g.view is called below()
-# abs_coords is the default setting for gcode and is the default for pygcode as well
+# abs_coords is the default setting for gcode and is the default for gcody as well
 g.rel_coords()